Oklahoma Collection Laws

 There is uncertainty about the Oklahoma statute of limitations for credit card debt.
 Some Oklahoma courts apply the 5-year statute of limitations for written contracts to credit card agreements.
 However, others apply the 3-year statute of limitations for open and unwritten contracts.
 Some Oklahoma commentators say when Oklahoma statute of limitations law conflicts with another state’s statute of limitations law, Oklahoma courts will use the longer statute of limitations.
 Others say Oklahoma courts default to 3 years, unless the creditor can prove it gave the consumer notice of the 5-year statute of limitations.
 To determine which statute of limitations will likely apply in your credit-card case, consult with an Oklahoma attorney to whom you can explain the details of your case.
 He or she will make an informed guess about your situation.

-Oklahoma Collections Issues
+Oklahoma Collections Laws

+Oklahoma sets a minimum standard for documentation of delinquent accounts.
 State-wide, Oklahoma courts require original creditors and collection agents collecting consumer credit card debt to provide the following documentation:

 - A cardmember agreement establishing the terms of the account, or